isksha/XML-plugin/README.md

 </note>
 ```
 <!-- Plugin description -->

+## Description
 This is a plugin to locate XML tags inside an XML file and display their line number in the file, the tag type, and the content between the tags.

 After your run the "Run Plugin Configuration", in the "Tools" tab of the IDE you will find an option to "Locate XML Elements" with a magnifying glass icon next to it.
-If your caret is currently inside a file editor for an XML file, clicking this button will display salient info about the XML elements in the file inside a ToolWindow in the IDE.
-Reclicking the button will update the data in the ToolWindow.
-Being outside of an XML file's editing space or working on a non-XML file while invoking the plugin will make it display a warning message.
+If your caret is currently inside a file editor for an XML file, clicking this button will display salient info about the XML elements in the file inside a ToolWindow in the IDE. **Reclicking the button will update the data in the ToolWindow.** Being outside of an XML file's editing space or working on a non-XML file while invoking the plugin will make it display a warning message.
 <!-- Plugin description end -->

 ## Development